zenml-io/zenml-openpipe/blog_post.md

 ## Next Steps

-For teams looking to implement LLM fine-tuning in production, I recommend:
+For teams looking to implement LLM fine-tuning in production, we recommend:

 1. **Start with a clear use case** where domain knowledge provides clear value

 2. **Collect high-quality examples** that represent your desired outputs

-3. **Set up the ZenML-OpenPipe integration** to manage your fine-tuning workflow
+3. **Set up the [ZenML-OpenPipe integration](https://github.com/zenml-io/zenml-openpipe)** to manage your fine-tuning workflow

 4. **Iterate based on metrics** to improve model performance over time